blib-la/hyv/docs/17_b_CREATING_A_PRISMA_STORE_ADAPTER.md

 import type { ModelMessage, StoreAdapter } from "@hyv/core";
 ```

-Next, define the Prisma store adapter class, which implements the `StoreAdapter` interface:
+Subsequently, define the Prisma store adapter class, which implements the `StoreAdapter` interface:

 ```typescript
 /**